UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 ### FulfillmentConstraint

-The fulfillment constraint limits the applicable types of fulflilment and defined whether control data need to be transferred via a standard interface (IRS 90918-4).
+The fulfillment constraint limits the applicable types of fulflillment and defined whether control data need to be transferred via a standard interface (IRS 90918-4).

 <!-- Figure 18 Fulfilmentconstraint data structure -->